quenio/ATN/README.md

 ## Assertions

-In ATN, assertions are expressions that should always evaluate to being true in the whole context where they are defined.
+In ATN, an assertion is a named expression that should always evaluate to being true in the whole context where it is defined.

 In other words, assertions claim the truth of the proposition they define.